whamcloud/Online-Help/docs/Install_Guide/ig_ch_02_introduction.md

 What is Manager for Lustre\* Software?
 -----------------------------------------------

-Manager for Lustre\* software includes the Intel® Manager for Lustre\* software, which greatly simplifies configuring, creating, monitoring, and managing one or more Lustre file systems from either the manager GUI, or the associated command line interface (CLI).
+Manager for Lustre\* software includes the Manager for Lustre\* software, which greatly simplifies configuring, creating, monitoring, and managing one or more Lustre file systems from either the manager GUI, or the associated command line interface (CLI).